gsalzer/ethutils/README.md

 ```
 535998974;0x4a8eae10b7ee97a2c6a6212776f059a25e90e7f4;0x6080604052...0032
 ```
-in `test/bytecodes.csv` results in the output
+in `bytecodes.csv` yields the output
 ```
 535998974;[('code', '6080...56fe'), ('code', '6080...f3fe'), ('code', '6080...7373'), ('meta', 'a265...0032'), ('data', '4475...6564'), ('meta', 'a265...0032')]
 ```